PeteGoo/petegoo.github.io/_posts/2023-12-06-so-you-need-an-on-call-team.md

 2. Rotations should preferably be in pairs.
 This is for psychological safety and to make sure that you have a copilot to help you out.
 3. Swaps will happen but you need to set some ground rules like no more than two weeks on-call for any individual.
 4. Handover rotations during the week, during working hours.
 Tuesday midday for example is good.
 5. Christmas and New Years needs special treatment.
-We would shorten this to 1 or 2 day rotations and make sure that people were not on-call on Christmas day or New Years day.
+We would shorten this to 1 or 2 day rotations and make sure that the inconvenience of being on for key days like Christmas day and New Years day was spread out.
 6. Set expectations around taking a laptop everywhere you go and not drinking alcohol or partaking in other mind altering substances while on-call.

 At a previous company we would have an SRE team and a product specific team member paged for each incident.